Perimenopause and Sleep: The Surprising Truth Behind Your Restless Nights After 40

 Between 40% and 70% of older adults face ongoing sleep disturbances, and doctors leave half these cases undiagnosed.
-The natural connection between sleep and aging surprises many people, especially the changes that emerge after 40.
+The natural connection between perimenopause, sleep and aging surprises many people, especially the changes that emerge after 40.
 As we explore sleep changes with age, it’s important to understand how our bodies adapt over time.

 Your sleep patterns undergo the most important changes gradually.
 The body shifts toward lighter sleep phases instead of deep, restful ones.
 Research shows our bodies produce less melatonin with age, which causes frequent wake-ups at night and earlier rising times.
 These disruptions can trigger serious health risks – from heart disease to memory issues and drowsiness during the day.